manuparra/singularitycontainers-on-m1-arm64/README.md

 sudo dpkg-reconfigure keyboard-configuration
 ```

-And then select you keyboard layout.
+And then select your keyboard layout.
 Then you have to reboot the virtual machine by typing: ``sudo reboot``